benphamroodman/emoji_generator/README.md

 # Emoji Generator
 ## Project Overview
-Emojis have become a critical component of communication among global cultures.
-Some emojis function as words in online communication, others as mood modifiers or social cues.
-The assignment of emojis is not just descriptive, but prescriptive: Some emojis are designed to meet a language need, but others are designed without a specific need in mind and then pop culture invents a meaning.
+Emojis are a critical component of modern communication, within and across all cultures.
+Emojis can serve as words, mood modifiers, or social cues.
+The assignment of emojis is not just descriptive, but prescriptive: Some emojis are designed to meet a language need, but others are generated without a specific need in mind and then the social organism of humanity invents a meaning.
 Consider the eggplant, the peach, the watermelon, the chair and more.

 Do we need more emojis?
 ‘Need’ might be a strong word.
-But who knows what new cultural phenomenon can be birthed from the living organism of the internet, with some inspiration from our AI?
+But who knows what new cultural phenomenon can be birthed from the living organism of the internet, with a kernel of inspiration from our Wasserstein Generative Adversarial Network for emoji generation?

+ Built for National Taiwan University's AI course, voted best project.

 ## Requirements